saptarshibasu/azure-study/README.md

   * Cost savings by centralizing services that can be shared by multiple workloads, such as network virtual appliances (NVAs) and DNS servers, in a single location
   * Overcome subscriptions limits by peering virtual networks from different subscriptions to the central hub
   * Separation of concerns between central IT (SecOps, InfraOps) and workloads (DevOps)
-* Typical uses for this architecture include:
-  * Workloads deployed in different environments, such as development, testing, and production, that require shared services such as DNS, IDS, NTP, or AD DS.
-Shared services are placed in the hub virtual network, while each environment is deployed to a spoke to maintain isolation
-  * Workloads that do not require connectivity to each other, but require access to shared services
-  * Enterprises that require central control over security aspects, such as a firewall in the hub as a DMZ, and segregated management for the workloads in each spoke
 * For service chaining, enable IP forwarding in the NIC of the virtual appliance to be able to forward the traffic

 Details | VNet Peering | VPN Gateways